 My academic adviser said something very wise: “You can’t force yourself to find your people.
 It has to happen naturally.”

 Unfortunately for me, that didn’t happen until long after I quit seminary, and the denomination I found is probably too “liberal” by the seminary’s standards anyway.
 But just like the cliched love advice that “The One” will enter your life when you least expect it, I discovered the Episcopal church under similar circumstances.
 I wasn’t looking for a new church at all – in fact, I had seriously considered leaving it for good.

-But like the Catholic church, one aspect I find comforting is that no matter where you go for worship, the service format is the same.
+Like the Catholic church, one aspect I find comforting in Episcopalian Land is that no matter where you go for worship, the service format is the same.
 Episcopalians all over the world are reading from the same Book of Common Prayer and reciting the same Nicene Creed.

 The sermon content may differ from church to church, but the sermon isn’t the focal point of the Episcopal service: communal acts of worship are.
 That’s the biggest difference I have found from the evangelical-style services I participated in for most of my adult life.
 In the Episcopal church, the focus isn’t on one pastor and his funny jokes, cute family pictures, and creative PowerPoint slides.
 In the Episcopal church, I get to be a full participant rather than an audience member.

 The format of the service – the call-and-response participation of the congregation, the catalogue of prayers, the inclusion of ritual – is similar to the flow of synagogue, where I spent my childhood.
 The similarities between the two faiths, but with respect for differences in creed, is why I find more comfort there than in Messianic synagogues.